amirzt/django-nginx/README.md

 # nginx
-this is a simple step by step guide to deploy a django restframework api on an ubunto vps using nginx and gunicorn without too much explanation and just the steps<br />
+this is a simple step by step guide to deploy a django restframework api on an ubuntu vps using nginx and gunicorn without too much explanation and just the steps<br />
 back-end : django rest framework<br />
 database : mysql<br />
 vps : ubunto<br />
 using nginx and gunicorn<br />

-# set up ubunto
+# set up ubuntu
 ##
     sudo apt update
 ##